 - Limit the time a student is allowed to view the submission feedback (optional).

-- Under show question, select ‘yes’ if you want o make the questions viewable to students.
+- Under Show Questions?, select ‘yes’ if you want o make the questions viewable to students.
 Then select the specific type of view the students have:

 - Show questions answered incorrectly: displays only incorrctly answered quetions and any instructor feedback provided